Wasteland (comics)

 Wasteland is a monthly comic book series written by Antony Johnston, drawn by Christopher Mitten with covers by Ben Templesmith, and published by Oni Press.
 It debuted in July 2006 and ended in April 2015.

 The series is set one hundred years after the Big Wet, an unspecified disaster that destroyed modern society and, it is assumed, changed the world's coastlines.
 The story takes place somewhere in America, now a barren desert and dustbowl without modern technology.
 The seas are poisonous, and subsistence farming with small amounts of livestock appears to be the norm.

 The book also has theme music, composed and performed by Johnston, which can be downloaded from the official website.

 Format

 Each issue of Wasteland is 32 pages long (with the exception of issue #1, which was a special double length premiere) and contains 22 pages of comic story, one episode of the prose serial travelogue Walking The Dust, a letters column and preview page for the following issue.
-The remainder of the pages are taken up by ads, normally for other series from Oni Press and/or by Wastelands creators.
+The remainder of the pages are taken up by ads, normally for other series from Oni Press and/or by Wasteland's creators.

 The letters column sometimes contains pieces of submitted fan art, and Johnston himself often answers the letters.